Water works well for Dutch in tactical switch

 The Dutch started with their much-debated 3-5-2 formation but after going a goal down early in the second half switched to 4-3-3 with Arjen Robben out wide on the right, substitute Memphis Depay on the left and Robin van Persie in the middle of the attack.

-"Van Gaal brought on target man Klaas-Jan Huntelaar, took Dirk Kuyt out of defence to partner him in attack and had his team pump long balls into the Mexico penalty area.
+"Van Gaal brought on target man Klaas-Jan Huntelaar, took Dirk Kuyt out of defense to partner him in attack and had his team pump long balls into the Mexico penalty area.

 “It’s a big compliment that my players picked up on it immediately.
 We have a modest group of players but they have outstanding team spirit and this is ultimately what led to the victory.”